Information about how we gather and use information to support our services.

 - listen to your ideas about our services

-- tell you about our services
+- tell you about our service

 If personal data is subject to an automatic decision making process (by a computer) then we'll inform you of this in our individual service privacy notices.
-Any automatic decision making results will be subject to a final decision by a council officer.

 We'll not disclose personal information to third parties for marketing purposes without your consent or use your personal data in a way that may cause damage or harm to you.